vitelabs/soliditypp-vscode/README.md

 * Support for multiple smart contracts
 * Deployment / debugging result displaying
 * Support for offchain querying
+* Support import mnemonics
+* Support to call contract and create contract by vc connect
+* Support deploy contract and call contract on testnet and mainnet
+* Support call any contract on mainnet
 * Examples

 ## Tutorial